unmanarc/CACredDecoder/README.md

 # C-Ark Credential Decoder
 A Tool for decoding C-ARK Credential files
 By Aaron Mizrachi <aaron@unmanarc.com>
-v0.3a - Sep/2019
+v1.0a - Sep/2019

 ## NOTE / POTENTIAL USAGE:

-Acording to the vendor, this is not a vulnerability, this is a problem derivated by the misuse of the tools.
+**Acording to the vendor, this is not a vulnerability, this is a problem derivated from the misuse of the tool.**

 During a pentest, if someone is smart enough to reach the PSM and accidentally get access to the CredFile, someone can potentially use this file to establish a connection to the Vault and get the whole reign...

-However, the credfile have some "restrictions" to avoid this file to be used in other environments (the hacker very own PSM).
+To have a countermeasure, most Credentials Files place some "restrictions" to avoid the password to be used in a different environment/computer (Eg. the hacker very own PSM).

-Sometimes, this restrictions are based on some self-included encryption key (when used without an HSM)...
-And when you reverse the raw key portion, it will show the first introduced key and/or the "random" generated plain key that it's changed everytime.

-This the decrypted key portion can be used to re-create another file with another "security" parameters.
+However, those restrictions can be modified *if you reverse and get the raw key portion*.
+This  decrypted key portion can be used to re-create another file with another "security" parameters (Eg. another host, another application, another OS User).

 ## Operation Mode